AllenCell/endothelial-pipeline/CONTRIBUTING.md

 dataframe = load_dataframe(location)
 ```

+#### Image manifests

-- Dataframe manifests are YAMLs located under `src/endo_pipeline/manifests/dataframes`
+Image manifests are YAMLs located under `src/endo_pipeline/manifests/images` that contains locations of images and metadata about the workflow that produce the images.
-- Dataframe manifests generally use dataset names as location keys, but other keys can be used (e.g. DiffAE training and validation dataframes are keyed as "training" and "validation")
+Image manifests generally use dataset names as location keys, but other keys can be used (e.g. live-fixed image registration uses a combined name).

+Because images are often produced for each position or timepoint of a given dataset, rather than specifying the location of each image separately, locations in image manifest may contain a `{{position}}` and/or `{{timepoint}}` placeholder that can be dynamically set when loading an image for a specific position and/or timepoint.

+Images should only be loaded using the `load_image` method, which takes an `ImageLocation` object and allows us to assign multiple locations for a given image and flexibly select between them.
+The `load_image` method includes additional keyword options, including:

+- `compute=True` (to return a NumPy array instead of a Dask array)
+- `read=False` (to return a BioImage object without reading the image into memory)

-### Load image from manifest
+##### Load image from manifest

 ```python
 from endo_pipeline.configs import load_dataset_config